hashbrownz-dev/space-battle-app/README.md

 - The player has missiles which do more damage than their lasers, but you only have a limited amount.
 - Make battles turn-based.
 - You can choose which alien to attack
+    - Display All Aliens at Once
+    - Additional state for selecting targets.
+    - deprecate the getNextAlien() method on Game
 - More than one alien can attack at a time.
 - Give aliens temperments ('edgy = attacks every turn','moody = counter attacks occasionally','happy = always counter attacks; occasionally defends allies','neutral' = only counter attacks)
 - Player can sing songs ('arena ballad','somber waltz','dark serenade')